Khailas12/Blog-Website/README.md

+# Blog Site
 A side project that has no deadline.
 I'm still tryna implement the knowledge to forge in deep behalf of my Django journey.

-Gotta figure out the Front-end.
+Gotta figure it out the Front-end.